LDoni/AmpWrap/README.md

 ampwrap nanopore -i input_directory -o output_directory
 ```

+Further implementations can be requested by opening a issue

 ## Troubleshooting
 If you encounter issues during installation or execution, check the following:
 - Ensure that Conda/Mamba is properly installed and activated.